Darah202/fairytale-sound-effects/README.md

 3. random - This should come as part of the Python package
 4. pygame - `pip install pygame`

+* Note that getit is used for one of the functions to get a `txt` file, which is specific to Linux.
+On other systems, this will show as an error message.
+However, it should not affect the program's function in any way.

 ### A Note about Pytest: ###
 The following files in the repository are used for testing purposes.
 These cover all relevant scenarios for testing purposes: